 Measurement vs Metrics – what’s the difference?

-The US National Institute for Standards and Technology (NIST) defines a measurement as something that is quantifiable and observable.
-Whereas a metric is defined as something supported by measurements that intends to facilitate decision making, improve performance and accountability.
+The US National Institute for Standards and Technology (NIST) defines measurement as something quantifiable and observable.
+Whereas a metric is defined as something supported by measurements that intend to facilitate decision making, improve performance and accountability.